Rethinking the Effective Sample Size: Approximating the effective sample size

-Let us consider the target $\tilde \pi(x) = \mathcal{N}(x;0,1)$.
+Let us consider the target $\normalized \pi(x) = \mathcal{N}(x;0,1)$.
 In Figure \ref{toy_1_mu_mismatch}, we show both the ESS and $\ESS$ of the SNIS estimator of the target mean, i.e. $h(x)=x$, with $N\in\{4,16,256\}$ samples, when $q(x) =\mathcal{N}(x;\mu_q,1)$, varying $\mu_q$ in the interval $[0,3]$.
-The values of ESS and $\ESS$ are normalized over $N$, so all cases can be compared.
-In the right subplot, we display the ratio between $\ESS$ and ESS (i.e., when the line is above 1, the $\ESS$ overestimates the true ESS).
+The values of ESS and $\ESS$ are normalized over $N$, so all cases can be compared. \cblue{We note that ESS and $\ESS$ are only available in the case without mismatch.
+In this example, we approximate both metrics through $10,000$ independent Monte Carlo runs.} In the right subplot, we display the ratio between $\ESS$ and ESS (i.e., when the line is above 1, the $\ESS$ overestimates the true ESS).
 Note that the efficiency deteriorates for large $N$.
 In all cases, $\ESS$ overestimates the ESS, with a larger gap when the mismatch between target and proposal increases. {In this example, all estimators have finite variance.}